5 Simple Tips for Cleaning and Curating Your Jewelry Box

 5. Dream a Little: Curate Your Ideal Jewelry Collection

-Now that your jewelry collection is full of pieces that make your heart do a little tap-dance, it’s time to create a wish list to fill in any gaps.
-I like using the Rule of Three as a guideline and think long-term style, not trends.
+Now that your collection is full of pieces that make your heart do a little tap dance, it’s time to make a wish list.
+I like using the Rule of Three.
+For each category, aim for one casual piece, one statement piece, and one in-between piece.

-As you think about your wish list, are there gemstones or designers you have a lot of, or ones missing from your collection?
-Think long term, because a jewelry collection is part art collection and part autobiography.
-Well-made jewelry is worth the investment – because it will last and become treasured family heirlooms for current and future generations that will also include priceless stories of family history.
+Think about your long-term style, not trends.
+Are there gemstones or designers you have a lot of or are missing from your collection?
+Jewelry is part art collection and part autobiography.
+Well-made pieces last and can become treasured family heirlooms, carrying stories for generations.

 Jewelry featuring raw gemstones like these 14K Fairmined gold, Umba sapphire and champagne zircon Taygeta dangle earrings from Michelle Pajak-Reynolds’s Pleiades Collection adds a pop of color and gorgeous texture to your jewelry wardrobe.
 Photo credit: Julie Stanley/JuleImages